It’s easy to romanticise Portland.

 However, that does not mean that finding out where to stay in Portland has become any easier.
 Quite the opposite in fact, as extra size = extra awesomeness = choice overload.

 Luckily, I am here to give you all the goodies and inside knowledge on this fantastic city, so you can make great choices when it comes to choosing a place to stay!
-With top tips, tricks, and exceptional neighbourhoods, my guide will (most-likely) lead you to that stay you always wanted to have…
+With top tips, tricks, and exceptional neighborhoods, my guide will (most-likely) lead you to that stay you always wanted to have…

 …So let’s take a look at some EPIC places to stay in Portland, Oregon!